Upper School Curriculum

 United States Government and Politics

 This course provides students the opportunity to take an in-depth look at American political institutions at all three levels of operation: local, state and federal.
 The course focuses on making connections between the theoretical and the practical by building upon the basic introduction to American political philosophy offered in U.S. History.
-Special emphasis is placed on gaining an understanding of the workings of each of the three branches of government and on the citizen’s role and obligation within the democratic framework.
-Use of primary sources, contemporary media and technological sources will enhance the learning experience.
+Special emphasis is placed on understanding the workings of each of the three branches of government and on the citizen’s role and obligation within the democratic framework.
+The use of primary sources, contemporary media and technological sources will enhance the learning experience.
 Skill development will focus on sophisticated interpretation and synthesis, making value judgments from informed positions, research and writing.

 Honors United States Government and Politics